 As you can tell from the recently added section of this blog, Mr. Chuckles’ Cooking Corner, we are major foodies.
 In fact, most of our travel plans are centred around coordinating our meals.

-This year, we ate at two Michelin starred restaurants outside of North America.
-In Bangkok, we had an out of this world 25 course tasting menu dinner at Gaggan, which was ranked the top restaurant in Asia for several years running.
+This year, we ate at two top-ranked restaurants outside of North America.
+In Bangkok, we had an out of this world 25 course tasting menu dinner at Michelin starred Gaggan, which was named the number one restaurant in Asia for several years.
 It has since closed, so we will need to return to Japan for chef Gaggan Anand’s next venture.
 In Lima, we had lunch at Central Restaurante, another top notch tasting menu with the most creative plating that I’ve seen, inspired by the diverse ecosystems of Peru.
 We had been dreaming about eating at these restaurants since we had seen them featured in the Netflix special Chef’s Table, and they both exceeded our expectations.

 I’ll wrap up this recap of 2019 with a quote from the late Anthony Bourdain, a much more eloquent writer than I am, and an inspiration for travellers and foodies everywhere.